TykTechnologies/tyk-fapi/tpp/README.md

 ## Features

 - View all accounts with balances on the dashboard
-- View detailed account information
+- View detailed account information and transaction history
 - Make domestic payments with secure authorization flow
 - Support for both automated and manual payment authorization
 - Implementation of FAPI 2.0 security profile with PAR